 Health Conditions Related to Genetic Changes

 Several variations (polymorphisms) in the IL23R gene have been found to influence the risk of ankylosing spondylitis.
-One of these variations appears to reduce the likelihood of developing this disorder.
+This condition is a form of painful, ongoing joint inflammation (chronic inflammatory arthritis) that primarily affects the spine.
+One of these IL23R gene polymorphisms appears to reduce the likelihood of developing this disorder.
 This genetic change alters a single protein building block (amino acid) in the IL-23 receptor, replacing the amino acid arginine with the amino acid glutamine at protein position 381 (written as Arg381Gln or R381Q).
 Other IL23R variations appear to increase the risk of developing ankylosing spondylitis.
-It is not clear how these changes are related to a person's risk of developing this disorder, but studies suggest that the effects of IL23R variations are likely related to the IL-23 receptor's role in inflammation.
+It is not fully known how these changes are related to a person's risk of developing this disorder, but studies suggest that the effects of IL23R variations are likely related to the IL-23 receptor's role in inflammation.
 Other genetic and environmental factors, many of which are unknown, also affect the chance of developing ankylosing spondylitis.More About This Health Condition

 MedlinePlus Genetics provides information about Psoriatic arthritisMore About This Health Condition